 We are now ready to prove Theorem \ref{Easy abc bound}.

-\begin{proof} If we have $a^2|N$, $b^2|N$ and $c^2|N$ then we have $a^2b^2c^2 < N$ and hence $abc < N^{1/2}$.
-We thus may assume that of $a$, $b$ and $c$ one of them is the special prime and is raised to the first power.
+\begin{proof} If we have $a^2|N$, $b^2|N$ and $c^2|N$, then we have $a^2b^2c^2 < N$ and hence $abc < N^{1/2}$.
+We thus may assume that of $a$, $b$ and $c$ one of them is the special prime and is raised to the first power (By Lemma \ref{Euler form for OPN} an odd perfect number has exactly one prime raised to the first power).
 We will assume that $c$ is the special prime; the cases where $a$ or $b$ is the special prime look nearly identical.
-If $a$ or $b$ is raised to a power higher than the second then we have either $a^4|N$ or $b^4|N$.
+If $a$ or $b$ is raised to a power higher than the second, we have either $a^4|N$ or $b^4|N$.

-If we have $a^4|N$, then we have $a^4b^2c|N$ and so Thus, we may invoke Lemma \ref{Big chunk of easy abc bound}.
-Similarly, if we have $b^4|N$ then we have and we may then again invoke Lemma \ref{Big chunk of easy abc bound}.
+If we have $a^4|N$, then we have $a^4b^2c|N$ and so Hence, we may invoke Lemma \ref{Big chunk of easy abc bound}.
+Similarly, if we have $b^4|N$, then we have and we may then again invoke Lemma \ref{Big chunk of easy abc bound}.
 Thus, we may assume that we have $a^2||N$ and $b^2||N$.
 Since an odd perfect number must have more than three distinct prime factors, $a^2b^2c$ is a proper divisor of $N$.
-Since any proper divisor of a perfect number must be deficient, $a^2b^2c$ must be deficient.
+Because any proper divisor of a perfect number must be deficient, $a^2b^2c$ must be deficient.
 We may then use an $m$-type argument.
-In particular, we must have $\sigma(a^2b^2c) < 2\sigma(a^2b^2c)$, and thus there is a prime $p$, where $p \in \{a,b,c\}$, and a component $m_p$ of $N$ $(m_p,abc)=1$, and $p|\sigma(m_p)$.
+In particular, we must have $\sigma(a^2b^2c) < 2\sigma(a^2b^2c)$, and thus there is a prime $p$, where $p \in \{a,b,c\}$, and a component $m_p$ of $N$ such that $(m_p,abc)=1$, and $p|\sigma(m_p)$.
 Since $m_p$ is a power of an odd prime we have that and thus Since $p \geq a$, we have that $m_p \geq \frac{3}{2}a.$ Since $m_p|N$, and $(m_p, abc)=1,$ we have

 and so which allows us to use Lemma \ref{Big chunk of easy abc bound}, completing the proof. \end{proof}